IdleRPGBot/rateway/README.md

 ## Configuration

-Configuration is entirely done in enviroment variables.
+Configuration is preferably done in enviroment variables, alternatively, a config file can be passed with `-c /path/to/rateway.toml`.

+### Enviroment Variables

 `DISCORD_TOKEN` (**required**): Bot Token